hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![](images/NonHMCCPUUtil.jpg)

 The first column lists the nodes with their IPs and ports.
+The next columns list the system load averages on each node for the last 1, 5 and 15 minutes.
+These average values are calculated as the sum of the count of runnable entities running on and queued to the available CPUs averaged over the last 1, 5 and 15 minutes.
+This calculation is operating system specific, typically a damped time-dependent average.
+If system load average is not available, these columns show negative values.

-The next columns list the loads on each CPU for the last 1, 5 and 15 minutes.
-The last column (**Chart**) graphically shows the utilization of CPUs.
-When you move the mouse cursor on a desired graph, you can see the CPU utilization at the time where the cursor is placed.
-Graphs under this column shows the CPU utilizations approximately for the last 2 minutes.
+The last column (**Chart**) graphically shows the recent load on the CPUs.
+When you move the mouse cursor on a chart, you can see the CPU load at the time where the cursor is placed.
+Charts under this column shows the CPU loads approximately for the last 2 minutes.
+If recent CPU load is not available, you will see a negative value.

 #### Memory Utilization